jeatzr/dwec-bi/docs/01_frontend_introduction/README.md

 ## **2. Web Architecture**

 The most common architecture is client/server.

  - A **client** is a service consumer.
 The web browser on our device acts as a client.
- - A **server** is one or more processes hosted on machines that provide these services."
+ - A **server** is one or more processes hosted on machines that provide the services consummed by the client.
+The most used service in WWW is HTTP.

  ![Client/server Architecture](img/01_web_architecture.png)